 Training & Accreditation Our working groups are co chaired with one representative from SWUK and one from JAGUK

-I am a safety and operational professional with 19 years experience of working in the utilities sectors across Telecommunications, Water and Power.
-I served in the British Military for 7 years before returning to civilian life working on railway and transport infrastructure projects in the telecoms and power sectors.
-I progressed into various operational roles before moving into Safety and Engineering Quality.
-I have spent the last 12 years in this area across various utilities based businesses.
-I am currently Head of Engineering at Full Fibre.
+I am a safety and operational professional with 20+ years experience working in the utilities sectors across Telecommunications, Water and Power.
+I served in the British Military for 7 years before returning to civilian life working on railway and transport infrastructure projects in the telecoms, water and power sectors.
+I progressed into various senior operational roles before focussing on Health & Safety, Business Compliance, Training and Business Development in around 2010.

-I have been a member of the HAUC working group since 2018 and also act as Expert Practitioner Group Lead for Training at SWUK.
+I have been a member of the HAUC working group since 2018 acting as Co-chair in the T&A group and in addition as the Expert Practitioner Group (EPG) Lead for Training at SWUK.

-I feel strongly that everyone should have opportunities to a career path and progression within their chosen field supported by their employer to encourage loyalty, job security and consistency of workforce and reduce the current levels of workforce mobility in the utilities sectors
+I feel strongly that everyone should have opportunities to a career path and progression within their chosen field supported by their employer to encourage loyalty, job security and consistency of workforce and see this as a vital enabler to reducing the current levels of workforce mobility in the utilities sectors.

 What is the main focus of the T&A group?

 The main focus has been to develop a large bank of question endorsed by HAUC(UK) to use in the accreditation process.
 This ensure candidates all receive the complete and appropriate training.